Brussels II

 Brussels II Regulation (EC) No 1347/2000, which came into force on 1 March 2001, sets out a system for the allocation of jurisdiction and the reciprocal enforcement of judgments between European Union Member States and was modelled on the 1968 Brussels Convention on Jurisdiction and the Enforcement of Judgments in Civil and Commercial Matters.
 It was intended to regulate domains that were excluded from the Brussels Convention and Brussels I. The Brussels II Regulation deals with conflict of law issues in family law between member states; in particular those related to divorce and child custody.
 The Regulation seeks to facilitate free movement of divorce and related judgments between Member States.

-The original Brussels II Regulation has since been recast, repealed, and replaced by its current version, Brussels II-A (EU) No 2001/2003, which has been in force since 1 March 2005.
+The original Brussels II Regulation has since been recast, repealed, and replaced by its current version, Brussels II-A (EU) No 2201/2003, which has been in force since 1 March 2005.

+Brussels II-A (EU) Regulation No 2201/2003 was replaced, as of 1 August 2022, by Council Regulation (EU) 2019/1111 of 25 June 2019 on jurisdiction, the recognition and enforcement of decisions in matrimonial matters and the matters of parental responsibility, and on international child abduction (recast).

 The Regulation applies to all European Union member states except Denmark.